BioTransAI/pathwayAge/README.md

 Repository Structure
 -------------------
-- `1-PathwayAge Model/`: This directory contains the code for constructing the PathwayAge model using Methylome and Transcriptome data to predict biological age and evaluate its performance.
+- `1-PathwayAge Model/`: This directory contains the code for building and evaluating the PathwayAge model using Methylome and Transcriptome data to predict biological age.
-- `2-Aging Associated Pathways and Modules/`: This directory explains how to identify age-associated GO/KEGG pathways and modules using WGCNA.
+- `2-Aging Associated Pathways and Modules/`: This directory provides instructions for identifying age-associated GO/KEGG pathways, and modules using a clustering approach.
-- `3-Disease Risk Association /`: This directory evaluates that PathwayAge outperforms traditional clocks in predicting biological age acceleration and reveals distinct disease-specific aging patterns across aging-related diseases.
+- `3-Disease Risk Association /`: This directory demonstrates that PathwavAge outperforms traditional clocks in predicting biological age acceleration and reveals distinct disease-specific aging patterns in aging-related diseases.
-- `4-Disease-Specific pathways/`: This directory analyzes differential pathways across different disease, including sex-stratified differences within each disease.
+- `4-Disease-Specific pathways/`: This directory contains analyses of disease-specific pathways across various conditions ,including sex-stratified differences within each disease.
-- `5-reproducibility in Transcriptomics/`: This directory contains an analysis using transcriptomics to validate the reproducibility of the age-associated methylation pathways.
+- `5-reproducibility in Transcriptomics/`: This directory contains replication analysis of PathwayAge using transcriptomics, along with validation of the reproducibility of the age-associated methylation pathways.

 Installation
 -------------------